Frequently Asked Questions About Financial Aid

 Is there another application other than the FAFSA that I can use to apply for the HOPE Grant?

 Yes.
-Students who only want to be considered for the HOPE Grant or HOPE Scholarship and can apply using the Georgia Student Financial Aid Application (GSFAPP) online at www.gafutures.org.
-Click for instructions on completing the GSFAPP.
+Students can apply for the HOPE grant and scholarship using the Georgia Student Financial Aid Application (GSFAPP) online at www.gafutures.org.
+WGTC recommends completing the FAFSA and GSFAPP if you think you may be HOPE eligible.

 Do I need to be admitted before I can apply for financial aid?

-No. You can apply for financial aid first; however, you must be accepted and enrolled at the college before you can receive any type of aid.
+No. You can apply for FA first; however, you must be accepted and enrolled at the college before you can receive any type of aid.

 Do I have to reapply for financial aid every year?